dojo/docs/dojox/form/manager/_ValueMixin.rst

 Methods and properties
 ======================

-This section describes all public methods and properties of `dojox.form.manager._ValueMixin`_ class.
+This section describes all public methods and properties of the dojox.form.manager._ValueMixin class.

 elementValue
 ------------